-We will get up very early for the drive up beyond the Abra Malaga pass at 4200m and continue to the north side of the pass and the wet temperate forest at Canchayoc.
+Up very early to drive up the Abra Malaga pass to 4200m and continue to the north side of the pass and the wet temperate forest at Canchayoc.
 Here we may see many Peru endemics and other rare birds such as Diademed Tapaculo, Unstreaked Tit-Tyrant, Golden-collared Tanager, Violet-throated Starfrontlet, Parodi's Hemispingus, Marcapata Spinetail, Tit-like Dacnis, Cusco Brush-Finch, Rufous-bellied Bush-Tyrant, Imperial Snipe and many others.
-Rusty-breasted (Leimebamba), Red-and-White, Rufous (occabambae race) and Undulated Antpitta are often heard and with some luck we may be able to lure some of them into view with play-back of its song.
+Rusty-breasted (Leimebamba), Red-and-White, Rufous (occabambae race) and Undulated Antpitta are often heard and with some luck we may be able to lure some of them into view with play-back.

-At the bottom of this valley, we stand good chance of encountering Andean Parakeet and Tit-like Dacnis.
-Back on the main road in roadside scrub we often find Junin Canastero, Creamy-crested Spintail, Chestnut-breasted Mountain-Finch and Golden-billed Saltator.
+At the bottom of this valley, we have a good chance of seeing Andean Parakeet and Tit-like Dacnis.
+Back on the main road in the roadside scrub we often find Junin Canastero, Creamy-crested Spinetail, Chestnut-breasted Mountain-Finch and Golden-billed Saltator.